cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

             - Sends log entries in the `OPS`, `HEALTH`, and `STORAGE` [logging channels]({% link {{site.current_cloud_version}}/logging-overview.md %}#logging-channels) to an Amazon CloudWatch log group named `devops`, but only for those entries that are of log [severity level]({% link {{site.current_cloud_version}}/logging.md %}#logging-levels-severities) `WARNING` or higher.
             - Sends log entries in all other [logging channels](#what-log-channels-are-supported) to the `default` Amazon CloudWatch log group.

         1. Once you have determined the configuration you'd like to use, edit the configuration to be a single line, the required form for passing to the configuration command in the next step.
-To accomplish this easily, use a third party minifier, such as [json minifier](https://jsonformatter.org/json-minify).
+To accomplish this easily, use a third-party minifier, such as [json minifier](https://jsonformatter.org/json-minify).
 The preceding configuration becomes the following single line:

             {% include_cached copy-clipboard.html %}
             ~~~json